abydow/Python/Basics/01 |Installation.md

 ## 🎪 Welcome to the Python

-Welcome, brave soul, to the wonderfully chaotic world of Python installation! 🎪
+Welcome, brave soul, to the wonderful yet chaotic world of Python installation! 🎪

 Whether you're a complete beginner who thinks "Python" is just a large snake, or a seasoned developer who has 17 different Python versions on their machine and isn't quite sure how they got there, this guide is for you!